department-of-veterans-affairs/vagov-content/pages/records/download-va-letters.md

 </section>
 <section>

-### What if I want to download a VA award letter or document that isn’t available from this tool?
+### What if I want to download a letter or document that isn’t available from this tool?

-Right now, you can only download the VA award letters you see listed when you sign in above.
+Right now, you can only download the VA letters you see listed when you sign in above.

-Use these links to get access to other common VA award letters and documents you may be eligible for:
+Use these links to get access to other common VA letters and documents you may be eligible for:

 [View and print your Post-9/11 GI Bill statement of benefits.](/education/gi-bill/post-9-11/ch-33-benefit/)